 TGm editor: Please update the following paragraph and NOTE 1 in this subclause as shown below:

 An AP that supports the procedure described in this subclause sets the Multiple BSSID Role Switch Support subfield in the Extended Capabilities element to 1.
 A non-AP STA that supports computing the new BSSID index upon receiving the Index Adjustment Factor field sets the Multiple BSSID Role Switch Support subfield in the Extended Capabilities element to 1.
-The rest of this subclause is written with the assumption that the transmitting AP and receiving non-AP STA(s) support this feature.
+When the multiple BSSID index adjustment procedure is being performed by an AP, the AP should transmit a Disassociation frame to each non-AP STA that does not support this procedure.

-NOTE 1—An AP can use mechanisms such as BSS transition management to disassociate non-AP STA(s) that do not support this feature.
+NOTE 1 - If a non-AP STA that does not support this feature has indicated in its Extended Capabilities element that it supports BSS transition management, then the AP could indicate to that non-AP STA that disassociation is imminent and recommend other AP(s) for the non-AP STA to transition to (see 11.21.7.3).